oneki/oneki.github.io/docs/hooks/170-use-login-service.md

   errorMessage: string,

   // doNotRender is flag to indicate if a form should be rendered or not
-  // i.e: in case of an external identify provider, a redirect is done in the useEffect
+  // e.g: in case of an external identify provider, a redirect is done in the useEffect
   // and there is no need to render something
   doNotRender: boolean
 }